DenHvideDvaerg/thermometers-mip-solver/model.md

 Given:
 - An **m × n** grid representing the puzzle board
-- **Row mercury requirements** R = {r₁, r₂, ..., rₘ} where rᵢ is the required number of mercury-filled cells in row i
+- **Row mercury requirements** R = {r₁, r₂, ..., rₘ} where rᵢ is the required number of mercury-filled cells in row i, or undefined if no requirement is given
-- **Column mercury requirements** C = {c₁, c₂, ..., cₙ} where cⱼ is the required number of mercury-filled cells in column j
+- **Column mercury requirements** C = {c₁, c₂, ..., cₙ} where cⱼ is the required number of mercury-filled cells in column j, or undefined if no requirement is given
 - **Thermometer paths** T = {T₁, T₂, ..., Tₖ} where each Tᵢ is an ordered sequence of cell positions representing a thermometer

 **Objective:** Find which cells to fill with mercury to satisfy all Thermometers puzzle rules.